Marslevelsafety/Dechapon25/README.md

-Dechapon25 SQL Linter
+SQL Linter

-A SQL Linter for Humans
+A SQL Linter for H

-Dechapon25 is a SQL linting and formatting project based on the open-source SQLFluff project.
+SQL linting and formatting project based on the open-source SQLFluff project.

 It provides configurable SQL linting, automated fixes, support for multiple SQL dialects, templating capabilities, and development tooling to help teams maintain consistent, readable, and maintainable SQL code.